 - The lay-out of your dissertation should be completed and ready for printing.

 - Obtain written approval from the responsible editor to print your dissertation.

 - Agree on the circulation of the preprints.

 - Check the final proof.

-- Send the details of the public examination and your press release to the Communications and Media Relations Office (see Media Coverage).
+- Send the details of the public examination (preferably by filling in the dissertation form) and your press release to the Communications and Media Relations Office (see also: Media Coverage).

 Ten days before the public examination:

 - The doctoral dissertation must be available for public viewing on all campuses of the university.
 The doctoral candidate should deliver the printed version of the dissertation to his or her own campus library and send the dissertation file to the library for online publishing.

 - The dissertation should be distributed to the members of the university community.

 - The dissertation should be delivered to the Rector on your campus (book an appointment with the secretary).
 Doctoral candidates in Joensuu and Savonlinna deliver their dissertation to the Academic Rector on the Joensuu Campus, and doctoral candidates in Kuopio to the Rector on the Kuopio Campus.